 The Chinese version VG10 steel is called 10Cr15C or 10Cr15CoMoV.
 It can reach an HRC of 62, but this all depends on the manufacturer and the forging progress.
 That is why they put 62 in the title and their advertisement in the description.
-But once you read the small details then you pretty much know that that is a lie and they put in 58 to 62 in the small detail section.
-And let’s be honest if they sell an HRC of 58 for $50 it is a pretty good deal.
-Also when they claim to have the imported VG10 steel from Japan it can still go to 58HRC when manufactured in China
+But once you read the small details, you pretty much know that that is a lie, and they put in 58 to 62 in the small detail section.
+And let’s be honest if they sell an HRC of 58 for $50, it is a pretty good deal.
+When they claim to have the imported VG10 steel from Japan, it can still go to 58HRC when manufactured in China.

 Steel from China

-If you are going to buy a Chinese knife make sure to compare it with the following and avoid strange claims or false advertising.
-What you will notice is that we can put some Chinese steel type in a wider range of HRC and that is why they all put +/- 2HRC behind the claimed HRC since it depends on the quality control.
+If you are going to buy a Chinese knife, compare it with the following, and avoid strange claims or false advertising.
+You will notice that we can put some Chinese steel types in a wider HRC range, which is why they all put +/- 2HRC behind the claimed HRC since it depends on the quality control.
 It is a gamble in which quality you get.
-Chines manufacturers use CrMo/CrMoV Steel Series so the manufacturers are unknown.
+Chinese manufacturers use CrMo/CrMoV Steel Series, so the manufacturers are unknown.
 A Claimed 60HRC can be 58 to 62 HRC so take that in mind while looking at the list below.

 - 3Cr13 = 52 HRC: cheaply made in China knives